jsherman999/SudoRecon/Plan.md

 ## 1. Executive Summary

-This document outlines the complete design for **SudoGuard**, a centralized sudo management platform that provides:
+This document outlines the complete design for **SudoRecon**, a centralized sudo management platform that provides:

 - **Log Analysis**: Real-time and historical sudo log collection, parsing, and analysis
 - **Provisioning**: Just-in-time (JIT) and scheduled sudo access grants for users and AD groups